bananaml/t5-serverless/README.md

 #  T5 serverless-template

-Setup and host your ML on Banana in minutes
+Setup and host your ML with Banana in minutes

 # How to use this Template repo:
 1) Fork this repo